AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

     sudo make uninstall

-## Build from Source
+## Install the latest development versions

-While Docker is a faster alternative, we can also build from source.
+Alternatively, you may clone the source from git directly and build the library yourself.
 Note that this is currently only recommended on Unix systems due to OS-level dependencies.
+Windows users should work with the Dockerfile provided.

 ### Setup